 VOCES CI-Savvy This online textbook series hosts numerous free webinars for World Language teachers and the past ones are all available to watch at any time!

-Heritage Language, Dual Language and Immersion
+PD for Heritage Language, Dual Language, and Immersion

-Empowered Educators This is an asynchronous course that I’ve created for secondary Spanish teachers who teacher heritage speakers or dual language immersion classes.
+Empowered Educators This is an asynchronous online course that I’ve created for secondary Spanish teachers who teach heritage speakers or dual language immersion classes.
 It’s aimed at giving new(er) teachers the knowledge base and lesson ideas to get a confident start.
 It’s available at any time to work through at your own pace.

 CARLA This summer there is both a heritage language institute and a secondary immersion institute that I’ve attended and can vouch for as being great!